scacela/Python-Procedures/ReadMe.txt

 Villanova University
 ------------------------------------------------------------------------

-These two projects required the construction of various functions written in Python.
+These files show my work for two projects that required the construction of various functions in Python.
 Each function is defined below.
 Parameters are either lists (vectors), or matrices (vectors of vectors).

 ------------------------------------------------------------------------